zeyneptemizel/zeyneptemizel/README.md

 - 🌱 I’m currently learning how to live life to the fullest... sike its python.
 - and how to live life to the fullest
 - 💞️ I’m looking to collaborate on game design.
-- 📫 How to reach me you can mail me zeyneptemizel3@gmail.com
+- 📫 you can mail me zeyneptemizel3@gmail.com